life-in-weeks/life-in-weeks-backend/README.md

     ```bash
     sudo chmod 777 -R ./
     ```
-#
+---
-The application is available in http://localhost:8080/
+The application is available at http://localhost:8080/

 ### Project Description: Life in Weeks Backend REST API